AI Use Cases/Manufacturing

 2. 2

-The AI can flag when an employee's clearance status intersects with a restricted customer order, but it cannot make the final call on ITAR personnel assignments.
-Manufacturing HR teams must define a clear escalation workflow before go-live: which query types require a compliance officer sign-off, who covers that role across shifts, and how the system logs the human decision for audit purposes.
+If your facility handles defense, aerospace, or other export-restricted work, the AI can flag when an employee's clearance status intersects with a restricted customer order, but it cannot make the final call on ITAR personnel assignments.
+Those HR teams must define a clear escalation workflow before go-live: which query types require a compliance officer sign-off, who covers that role across shifts, and how the system logs the human decision for audit purposes.
 Skipping this step creates liability exposure, not efficiency.
+Manufacturers outside ITAR's scope can skip this consideration entirely.

 3. 3